Coevolution of Intracluster Light and Brightest Cluster Galaxies: Introduction

-The ICL has been found in some environments and simulations to build up at low redshifts, with stripping being the dominant formation channel at z~$\approx$~0 and mergers contributing more at higher redshifts \citep[e.g.][]{Kluge2020, Golden_Marx_2023, Joo_2023,Jimnez_Teja_2023,contini2024}.
-In general, however, the properties of the ICL will be strongly linked with the formation history and dynamical state of the cluster, with the ICL serving as a fossil record for cluster dynamics \citep{montes2022,Chun2023}.
+The ICL has been found in some environments and simulations to build up at low redshifts, with stripping being the dominant formation channel at z~$\approx$~0 \citep[e.g.][]{Montes_2014, Montes2018, demaio2015, DeMaio2018, Golden_Marx_2023,contini2024}.
+Formation at high redshifts is more uncertain, with mergers potentially becoming the more dominant component around \mbox{z$\sim$1} \citep{Joo_2023, Jimnez_Teja_2023, Brown2024}.
+However, in general, the properties of the ICL will be strongly linked with the formation history and dynamical state of the cluster, with the ICL serving as a fossil record for cluster dynamics \citep{Jim_nez_Teja_2018,Contreras_Santos_2024}.

-Recent observational studies have suggested that the ICL can also be used as a luminous tracer of the underlying dark matter distribution, in large part due to its formation based on dynamical interactions \citep[e.g.][]{Montes2018,Alonso_Asensio_2020,Yoo_2024}, and because it is comprised of stars influenced only by the potential well of the dark matter distribution.
-The ICL is more adept at tracing the dark matter distribution than other proxies, such as X-ray measurements and gas \citep{Yoo_2024}.
+Recent observational studies have suggested that the ICL can also be used as a luminous tracer of the underlying dark matter distribution, in large part due to its formation based on dynamical interactions \citep[e.g.][]{Montes2019, Alonso_Asensio_2020,Yoo_2024} and because it is comprised of stars influenced only by the potential well of the dark matter distribution.
+The ICL is more adept at tracing the dark matter distribution than other proxies, such as X-ray measurements and gas \citep{Montes2019, Yoo_2024}.